matwerber1/aws-sso-log-auth-events-to-dynamodb/README.md

 ## DynamoDB Table Schema

-In this example project, the DynamoDB table has a simple schema, containing only a hash key of `username`.
-This means that when a user logs in, their previous table item will be overwritten with the latest item.
+In this example project, the DynamoDB table has a simple schema, containing a hash key of `username` nad sort key of `event` (which will either be `Authorize`, `Federate`, or `Logout`).
+This means that when the same user performs the same action, it will overwrite the previous item with the same username and event.

-If you wanted to instead keep a history of past login attempts, you might consider a hash key of `username` and a sort key of `timestamp`, or something similar.
-You could adapt as needed.
+If you wanted to instead keep a history of events, you might consider a hash key of `username` and a sort key that equals or incorporates a `timestamp`.

 ## Other strategies